katharinalisalin/demo-bug-template/docs/contributing/creating-a-pull-request.md

 contributions come from less than 20% of the developers.

-pull request, short PR, is a proposed code chjange
+pull request, short PR, is a proposed code change

 When submitting a Pull Request, please make sure that your contribution follows